Czech Republic men's national basketball team

-The Czech Republic is the successor to the Czechoslovakia national team after the Czech Republic split from Czechoslovakia, due to the dissolution of the unified state in 1993.
-The Czech Republic national team made their debut in international competition in a qualifier for the EuroBasket in 1993.
-The team has qualified for the tournament six times overall.
-The Czech Republic has also qualified for the FIBA World Cup, where the team reached the quarter-finals in their first appearance in 2019.
+Following the dissolution of Czechoslovakia, the Czech Republic national team made their debut in international competition in a qualifier for the EuroBasket in 1993.
+The team has qualified for the tournament seven times overall.
+The Czech Republic has also qualified for the FIBA World Cup, where the team reached the quarter-finals in 2019, during their first appearance at the event.

 History

 1990s

 In 1993, the Czech Republic national team was officially founded after the dissolution of Czechoslovakia.
 The team played their first international match on 30 May 1993 against Slovenia.

 After several failed attempts at qualifying in 1993, 1995, and 1997 the Czech Republic finally clinched qualification to the EuroBasket finals tournament for the first time after independence at EuroBasket 1999.
 The national team got off to a quick start, as they won their first two preliminary round matches against Lithuania and Greece, before losing to Germany in their final game of group play.
 With a record of (2–1), the Czech Republic booked their place into the second group phase.
 There, the team was thoroughly dominated against Croatia and Italy, before losing a close battle against Turkey 73–78 to exit the tournament.
 In all, the Czech Republic finished their maiden voyage to the EuroBasket in 12th place.
 While national team standout Luboš Bartoň took the honor of being the second best scorer of the tournament averaging (18.7 points per game).